dilhan2013/cordova-plugin-windows-filepicker/README.md

 #File picker for windows platform
 This plugin enables use to select files using native file selector dialog in windows.
-You can also provide specific file type such as *.pdf, *.docx.
-By default it will display all file types (*.*)

 ### Simple Usage ###